Skip To Main Content

 • Community Update

-FCS Coronavirus (COVID-19) Update for September 10, 2021
+FCS Coronavirus (COVID-19) Update for Sept.
+10, 2021

 As Fulton County Schools continues to monitor the spike in COVID-19 cases across our community, the district maintains its commitment to safety, while providing high quality, uninterrupted face-to-face instruction and seeking to provide choices for our families.